brain-products/BVTools/README.md

 ## Usage

 Supported projects targeting:
-- .NET Core App 3.0+
-- .NET Standard 2.1+
+- .net7.0+

 Supported language versions:
-- C# 8.0+
+- C# 11.0+
   Note that all projects use [Nullable Reference Types](https://docs.microsoft.com/dotnet/csharp/nullable-references).

 ## Build & Run

-You should be able to build **BV2BIDS** for any of [OS versions supported by .NET Core](https://github.com/dotnet/core/blob/master/release-notes/3.0/3.0-supported-os.md).
+You should be able to build **BV2BIDS** for any of [OS versions supported by .NET Core](https://github.com/dotnet/core/blob/main/release-notes/7.0/supported-os.md).

 1. Build:
    ```